 At northerly latitudes, the radiant of the shower is out all night long.
 The radiant point of the Ursid shower rises upward throughout the night, and reaches its highest point for the night just before dawn.

 Bottom line: In 2015, you can try watching meteors in the annual Ursid shower beginning around December 19 or 20, but the bright waxing moon will obstruct the view in 2015.
 The peak numbers will probably happen before dawn on December 23, but meteors in this annual shower are active for several days around the December solstice.
 As many as 100 meteors per hour have been seen – but only in short bursts.
-Expect 5 to 10 meteors per hour in a dark sky, but moonlight will probably lessen the number in 2015.
+You might see 5 to 10 meteors per hour in a dark sky, but moonlight will probably lessen the number in 2015.
 The radiant point is in the Little Dipper asterism in the northern sky.